ustaxcourt/ef-cms/docs/postgres/connect-to-deployed-db.md

 # Connecting to a Deployed Postgres Database from TablePlus

-Note: all commands should be run from the root of the `ef-cms` directory.
+Note: run all commands from the root of the `ef-cms` directory.

-### Creating a new connection in TablePlus
+## Creating a new connection in TablePlus

 1. Use the [environment switcher](../additional-resources/environment-switcher.md) to point to the deployed environment:
    ```bash